There Ain't Nothin' Wrong with the Radio: Content

-"There Ain't Nothin' Wrong with the Radio" is a moderate up-tempo novelty song.
-In it, the male narrator describes how old and run-down his car is but explains that he continues to drive it because "there ain't nothin' wrong with the radio" — specifically, "there ain't a country station that [he] can't tune in".
-The song features electric guitar and fiddle accompaniments.
+"There Ain't Nothin' Wrong with the Radio" is a song describing his old and run-down car.
+Despite its condition, he continues to drive it because "there ain't nothin' wrong with the radio."
+In other words, he can still tune in to all his favorite country stations.
+The song features an electric guitar and fiddle accompaniment.

 Music video

-The music video was directed by John Lloyd Miller and premiered in early-1992.
-It shows Tippin performing at a concert sporting a mullet.
+The music video for "There Ain't Nothin' Wrong with the Radio" was directed by John Lloyd Miller.
+It premiered on CMT on Valentine's Day, February 14, 1992.
+The video features Aaron Tippin performing at a concert sporting a mullet.
+At the beginning of the video for "There Ain't Nothin' Wrong with the Radio," before the song starts, Aaron Tippin talks about his home in upcountry South Carolina.

 Other versions

 Tippin performed the song with Alvin and the Chipmunks on their 1992 album Chipmunks in Low Places.
 In this version, Simon repeatedly attempts to correct the song's grammar, singing "there isn't anything wrong with the radio".
 Tippin then explains that the song is supposed to have grammatical errors because it is country.